Australians are considered to be relaxed, informal, with a love of sport and outdoor life.

 Australian values include:

-- a spirit of equality that embraces mutual respect, tolerance, fair play, compassion for those in need and pursuit of the public good
+- a spirit of equality that embraces mutual respect, tolerance, fair play, compassion for those in need and pursuit of the public good; and

 These values can be expressed differently by different people, but their meaning stays the same.
 The values underpin Australian society and culture, and community support.
 They apply to temporary residents such as students as well.